KonstantinCodes/messenger-kafka/README.md

 # Symfony Messenger Kafka Transport

 !!
-This is experimental. !!
+This is experimental.
+Don't use in production. !!

+At the moment, this Transport can only consume messages.

 This bundle aims to provide a simple Kafka transport for Symfony Messenger.